-Goes great on ginger poached chicken (Hainan Chicken), grilled pork and almost any other meat.
-It transforms any ordinary bowl of rice or noodles and also does wonders as a sauce starter for sauteing vegetables. —chairmanhu
+Goes great on poached chicken (like a Hainan Chicken), grilled pork and almost any other meat.
+It transforms an ordinary bowl of rice or noodles and also does wonders as a sauce starter for sauteing vegetables. —chairmanhu

 Combine and mix the ginger, scallions and salt in a medium pyrex bowl or other heat safe container.

 Place the bowl in the center of a kitchen towel that is laid flat on the counter.
 This will insulate the glass and catch any oil that spatters.

 Heat the oil in a small saucepan on high heat until a chopped piece of scallion dropped into it bubbles vigorously.